avillasenorh/Programming_Notes/docs/unix/admin.md

 and check to make sure that only the key(s) you wanted were added.
 ```

+## Add LOCALEs

+In some new systems sometimes we can get this error when trying to change the LOCALE:

+    $ export LC_ALL=en_US.UTF-8
+    -bash: warning: setlocale: LC_ALL: cannot change locale (en_US.UTF-8)

+This is probably because the intended LOCALE is not installed.
+To install a LOCALE:

+    $ locale -a
+    $ sudo locale-gen en_US.UTF-8
+    $ sudo update-locale

+Another alternative (not tested):

+    $ sudo apt-get install language-pack-ES

 ## Disable suspend and hibernation

 Instructions in this [link](https://www.tecmint.com/disable-suspend-and-hibernation-in-linux/).